mitre/omegat-pytorch-plugin/README.md

 ## Build

-The plugin can be built using `./gradlew jar`.
+The plugin can be built using `sbt clean compile assembly`.
 Once this is done, the resulting artifact `./build/libs/omegat-pytorch-plugin-1.0-SNAPSHOT.jar` will need to be moved to the OmegaT plugins directory.

 ## Running OmegaT with the plugin